rayhanadev/myviewcounts/README.md

 ![viewcounter](https://myviewcounts.rayhanadev.repl.co/viewcount/alkdjfasldjfkasldfjk.svg)

 So why don't you try it!
-Make a view counter and add them to your posts, or even share your view counter below in the comments!
+Make a view counter and add them to your posts.
 Have fun :D